rust-lang-nursery/rust-cookbook/src/app.md

 [![semver-badge]][semver] [![cat-config-badge]][cat-config]

-Construct a [`semver::Version`] from a string literal using the [], then increment it by patch, minor, and major version number one by one.
+Construct a [`semver::Version`] from a string literal using [`Version::parse`], then increment it by patch, minor, and major version number one by one.

 Note that in accordance with the [Semantic Versioning Specification], incrementing the minor version number resets the patch version number to 0 and incrementing the major version number resets both the minor and patch version numbers to 0.